mattp94/movies-hunter-bot/README.md

 ```

 Here, you can define file or directory extensions (**lowercase**) which will be analyzed by the bot:
-* `extensions.file`: a list of file extensions like video file, disk image, etc.
+* `extensions.file`: file extensions like video file, disk image, etc.
-* `extensions.directory`: a list of directory extensions especially if you need to detect folders containing *VIDEO_TS* for instance.
+* `extensions.directory`: directory extensions especially if you need to detect folders containing *VIDEO_TS* for instance.
 In the above case, just add *.dvd* to folders you want to analyze.

 ### Download